shkedisa/IronSourceTweetMe/README.md

 <br/>

 2. `/tweet`: `Http POST` request, posts a new tweet at https://twitter.com/ShkediSapir
-* *Body Structure*:
+* *Body Structure* (JSON):

         {
           "text": "SOME_TEXT"
         }

-        Note: The text must be different at each /tweet request.
+        Note: You can't post more than one tweet with the same text.

 <br/>

 3. `/followers`: `Http GET` request, returns users followers IDs.
 * *Params*:

-        1. `username` - The Username of the user that its followers are requested.
+        1. `username` - The user to return the followers for.

     Request for example: `https://agile-woodland-55532.herokuapp.com/followers?username=bengurionu`

 <br/>

-4. `/userTimeline`: `Http GET` request, returns users timeline tweets.
+4. `/userTimeline`: `Http GET` request, returns the tweets on the users timeline.
 * *Required* Params:

-        1. `username` - The Username of the user that its timeline is requested.
+        1. `username` - The user to return the timeline for.
 * *Optional*:

         1. `count` - Number of results to return.
 Must be a positive integer (Maximum is 100 results, if exists)